tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 ## Using

 I use the `chip-tool` for most testing, since Dishwashers aren't supported in iOS or Android.
+The Aqara M100 hub has rudimentary support for Matter appliances.

 Some example commands (based on a NodeId of 0x05) for turning it on, selecting a program and starting it.